Steffen911/html-assignments/README.md

 ## Building the documents

-Go into the respective folder and run `xelatex FILENAME.tex` or `/bin/bash build.sh`
+Go into the respective folder and run `xelatex FILENAME.tex` or `/bin/bash build.sh` in the corresponding subdirectory.

-## Running the notebook
+## Running the notebooks

-The notebooks are build using the [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/).
+The notebooks are build using the [jupyter/jupyter-notebook](https://hub.docker.com/r/jupyter/tensorflow-notebook/).

-Start the docker image with `docker run -dp 8888:8888 --name notebook jupyter/scipy-notebook` to run jupyter locally with all dependencies.
+Start the docker image with `docker run -dp 8888:8888 --name notebook jupyter/tensorflow-notebook` to run jupyter locally with all dependencies.
+It might be necessary to install further Python packages.
+Stick to the references in the notebooks.

-Run `docker cp /path/to/data notebook:/tmp` to move the data into the notebook.
-Open the jupyter in the browser afterwards and import the .ipynb file from the UI.
+Open Jupyter in the browser and import the .ipynb file and the input data from the UI.

 Use `docker logs notebook` to get the browser URL with auth token.